 I led the building and archiving of the first directly comparable corpus of a deaf community signed language (Auslan) and the ambient spoken language (Australian English).
 This corpus will enable us to compare how deaf signers and hearing speakers negotiate meaning during deaf/deaf and hearing/hearing face-to-face interactions, as well as comparing minority and majority language use in a range of discourse contexts.

-A subset of this corpus is also archived at PARDISEC as part of the Social Cognition Parallax Interview Corpus Project.
+A subset of this corpus is also archived at PARADISEC as part of the Social Cognition Parallax Interview Corpus Project.
 This project is a collaboration between linguists working with data from over twenty languages from around the world.
 We are investigating different grammatical categories relevant to social cognition, such as how signers and speakers of different languages talk about humans, quote actions and dialogue, and so on.
 Auslan is the only signed language in this project.
-We will soon publish an analysis that demonstrates how corpus typology as a field can help account for variation within and across language groups.
+Our first SCOPIC paper explains how corpus typology methods can help account for variation within and across language groups.

 We use ELAN software and mostly draw from the Auslan Corpus Annotation Guidelines to annotate signed language corpus data.
+We recently undertook a dialogue about how signed language corpus linguistics and linguistic ethnography methods can complement each other as we work to decolonise sociolinguistics and language research.
 Soon we will publish a book chapter summarising best practices in annotating signed language corpora.
-We will also publish a dialogue about how signed language corpus linguistics and linguistic ethnography methods can complement each other as we work to decolonise sociolinguistics and language research.

 It is important for linguistic theory to reflect how language is used in the real world, and to enable continuity across different applied contexts.
 The creation of signed language translations, whereby a written or spoken source text is translated into a signed target text, is one area where theory and practice cross-over.
 We have investigated what makes an effective signed language translation for deaf audiences.
 We also developed technical guidelines for improving the production of these translations.

-Soon we will publish a paper about what deaf signing diversity means for the creation of signed language translations and language theory more generally.
+Recently we published a paper about what deaf signing diversity means for the creation of signed language translations and language theory more generally.
 We consider less well-understood but potentially powerful factors influencing signed language variation, such as childhood language deprivation and the necessity of interpreters in different communicative domains, as well as the personal and systemic challenges of signing within majority language hegemonies.